Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Overview

 Phenomenologically, SHE-SOT may appear as a mere counterpart of the STT \cite{Ando2008b,Liu2012}.
-At first sight, the spin current injected from the NM layer due to the SHE just replaces the spin-injection from the reference to the recording FM in the STT stack (see Fig.~\ref{fig-SOT-STT}).
+At first sight, the spin current injected from the nonmagnetic metal layer due to the SHE just replaces the spin-injection from the reference to the recording ferromagnet in the STT stack (see Fig.~\ref{fig-SOT-STT}).
 However, the change in the writing electrical current geometry from out-of-plane in the STT to in-plane in the SOT has major consequences for the operation of memory devices as well as for the transport properties of layered structures.

-In the STT, each electron can only transfer one quantum unit of spin angular momentum as it travels from the reference to the recording FM.
-In the relativistic SOT utilizing no reference spin polarizer, the spin angular momentum generated from the linear momentum in between collisions is small but it gives a little kick in every collision or acceleration that the electron feels.
-One has replaced a larger one-time push by many small pushes to topple the magnetization.
-In the SOT case, the net transfer per electron is not anymore limited by one quantum unit of spin angular momentum.
+In the STT, each electron injected perpendicular to the plane of the heterostructure transfers one quantum unit of spin angular momentum as it travels from the reference to the recording ferromagnet.
+This transfer can be enhanced by using resonant tunneling \cite{Vedyayev2006,Theodonis2007}, which is difficult to realize experimentally.
+In the relativistic SOT utilizing no reference spin polarizer and where electrons are injected in the plane of the heterostructure, the spin angular momentum generated from the linear momentum in between collisions gives a little kick in every collision or acceleration that the electron feels, all along the plane.
+This configuration inherently enables the effective transfer of more than one spin unit per electron and allows for exerting spin torque on large sample areas.
 This fact has opened an entirely new space for material and device optimization of the switching process in SOT MRAMs.